gozwei/pyMultiMine/README.md

 1. **config**
 	* **CheckCoinsEvery**: integer number of seconds between profitablility recalculation.
 Recommended between 60 and 900 seconds (1 to 15 minutes)
-	* **BTCUSDMarket": name of market for BTC to USD rate.
+	* **BTCUSDMarket**: name of market for BTC to USD rate.
 Can by one of markets supported by http://CryptoWat.ch ("kraken", "bitfinex", "poloniex", etc.)
-	* **DryRun": if set to 0 disables starting mining processes
+	* **DryRun**: if set to 0 disables starting mining processes
+	* **DebugTarge**: set to 0 to disable debug messages (recommended for standard user).
+Set to 1 to print debug messages to log file.
+Set to 2 to print debug messages to screen or set it to 3 to print debug messages to both file and screen.
 2. **coins**
 	* Can contain definition of any number of cryptocurrencies.
 For each cryptocurrency ("coin") it is required to specify following:
 		* Coin short name as JSON key (ex.
 "ZEC", see notes below)